 The bandwidth request, REQ, MUST be specified in either mini-slots or in ATM cells.
-The REQ field MUST indicate the current total amount of bandwidth requested for this service queue.
+The REQ field MUST indicate the current total amount of bandwidth requested for this service queue including appropriate allowance for the PHY overhead.

 6.2.5.4 Concatenation